adam-rancon/upscaling_Ising/README.md

-# Deep Learning the Ising Model
+# Upscaling the critical Ising model

 *started December 2022*

 ## Introduction
+This repository contains the code used to generate the data of the manuscript "Dreaming up scale invariance via inverse renormalization group"

 ## Installation